peopleware/openapi/resource/search-and-to-many-associations.md

 ```

 Note that in the content of the search document for `R`, the property `x` is the canonical URI of the resource of type
-`X` that this resource of type `R` depends on.
+`X` that this resource of type `R` has a to-one association to.
 The client can use this to get that resource.
-This specification is
+This
-opaque for the search topic, search topic handler, search index, and search service.
-It is a dependency of clients on
+specification is opaque for the search topic, search topic handler, search index, and search service.
+It is a dependency
-the service API, expressed by the discriminator.
+of clients on the service API, expressed by the discriminator.

 Note further that this data structure contains implicit references to `my-service`.
 This data structure is under control
 of `your-service` in the example, and `your-service` has a known dependency on `my-service`, so that is allowed.